 (i) to process Personal Data in accordance with Controller’s documented instructions as set out in the Agreement and this Exhibit or as otherwise necessary to provide the Service, except where required otherwise by applicable laws (and provided such laws do not conflict with Applicable Data Protection Law); in such case, Processor shall inform Controller of that legal requirement upon becoming aware of the same (except where prohibited by applicable laws);

-(ii) to ensure that all staff and management of any member of the Processor Group are fully aware of their responsibilities to protect Personal Data in accordance with this Exhibit and have committed themselves to confidentiality undertakings or are under an appropriate statutory obligation of confidentiality;
+(ii) to confirm that all staff and management of any member of the Processor Group are aware of their responsibilities to protect Personal Data in accordance with this Exhibit and have committed themselves to confidentiality undertakings or are under an appropriate statutory obligation of confidentiality;

-(iv) to notify Controller, without undue delay and as set forth in the Agreement, in the event of a confirmed Data Security Breach affecting Controller’s Service Data and to cooperate with Controller as necessary to mitigate or remediate the Data Security Breach, and to promptly provide Controller with the information required Applicable Data Protection Laws, to the extent available to Processor;
+(iv) to notify Controller, without undue delay and as set forth in the Agreement, in the event of a confirmed Data Security Breach affecting Controller’s Service Data and to cooperate with Controller as reasonably necessary to mitigate or remediate the Data Security Breach, and to provide Controller with the information required under Applicable Data Protection Law, to the extent available to Processor;

 (vi) taking into account the nature of the Processing, to assist Controller (including by appropriate technical and organizational measures), insofar as it is commercially reasonable, to fulfill Controller’s obligation to respond to requests from Data Subjects to exercise their rights under Applicable Data Protection Law (a “Data Subject Request”).
 In the event Processor receives a Data Subject Request directly from a Data Subject, it shall (unless prohibited by law) direct the Data Subject to the Controller in the first instance.
 However, in the event Controller is unable to address the Data Subject Request, taking into account the nature of the Processing and the information available to Processor, Processor, shall, at Controller’s request and at Controller’s reasonable expense, address the Data Subject Request, as required under the Applicable data Protection Law;